 How important are happy employees?

-- Happy employees are more productive.
+- Are more productive.

-- Happy employees have more energy than unhappy employees.
+- Have more energy than unhappy employees.

 Happy employees are extremely vital to your organization’s performance and survival.
 And happiness has a multiplying effect, so happy employees are excellent role models for their fellow workers.

-How happy employees can influence your business’ success
+7 ways happy employees can influence your business’ success

 There are plenty of reasons to focus on employee engagement, including how happy employees can influence your organization’s success.